fusepool/patents-reengineering/README.md

 From patents, it transforms bibliogrpahic-data, publication and application references, priority-claims, technical-data (classifications), parties (applicants, inventors, assignees), claims.

+There is also a small script that converts a list of filing offices from the EPO websites into N-Triples.

+Classifications and filing offices are both used in patents.

 ## What is inside?

 It comes with scripts and sample data.
 Tested with `saxonb-xslt` tool for Debian from command-line.

 ### Scripts
-The `scripts/` directory contains Bash script to test it on provided sample data.
+The `scripts/` directory contains Bash script to test on sample data.

 ### XSL
 The `xsl/` directory is for MAREC and ECLA transformations.